VanMobile/vm-kb/readme.md

 outreach
 - resources specific for the outreach team

+all
+- instructions applicable to both devs and outreachers

 instructions
 - contains subfolders of various resources which contain their own readme files